 Guided Tours Are a Good Bet

-All of the tips on this page become redundant if you take a guided tour, as your expert guide will help you navigate the confusing aspects of visiting one of Spain's most impressive sights.
+All tips on this page become redundant if you take a guided tour because your expert guide will help you navigate the confusing aspects of visiting one of Spain's most impressive sights.

 Not only does a guided tour of the Alhambra provide a local expert with in-depth knowledge of the fortress and gardens but you also don't have to go through the trouble of getting tickets on your own.
 Perhaps best of all is that there's no need to stand in line at every stage of your visit.
 Here are some suggested tours if you're already in Granada:

 - Alhambra and Generalife Gardens Tour (half-day)

 - Alhambra Guided Tour With Flight Over the Alhambra

 02 of 10

 If you don't want to book a guided tour of the Alhambra, then be sure to book your tickets 90 days in advance.
 Tickets sell out fast, and you don't want to be disappointed.